PythonCharmers/python-future/docs/str_object.rst

 ..
 ..
 On Py3, these raise TypeErrors.

-In most other ways, these :class:`future.builtins.str` objects on Py2 have the same behaviours as Python 3's :class:`str`::
+In most other ways, these :class:`builtins.str` objects on Py2 have the same behaviours as Python 3's :class:`str`::

     >>> s = str('ABCD')